haneefdm/mclasswifi/Getting-Started.md

 ## Design & Architecture

-TODO: Insrt Picture Here or point to another markdown file
+TODO: Insert Picture Here or point to another markdown file

 ## Details

 These are step by step instructions on how to create your own project with your own board/MCU.
-Hopefully, it provides
+Hopefully, it provides a general overview of what to for your MCU or board

 * Create a git-repo or use an existing one
 * Create a submodule -- we use the name of the board for project directory STM32H747I-DISCO.
 This directory name can be anything you want including the root of the repo.
 At the root of the repo, do the following

-    `git submodule add https://github.com/cypresssemiconductorco/wifi-host-driver.git STM32H747I-DISCO/Middlewares/Third_Party/Cypress-WIFI/WHD`
+    `git submodule add --force https://github.com/cypresssemiconductorco/wifi-host-driver.git STM32H747I-DISCO/Middlewares/Third_Party/Cypress-WIFI/WHD`

 * Start the STM32CubeMX application
   * Create a project for said board (or MCU)